French (Post-Baccalaureate Teacher Certification)

 The following is a list of the supplemental materials that will accompany your application for the French (Post-Baccalaureate Teacher Certification) program:

 - Transcript: One from each college attended.

-- Portrait of a Teacher: A major goal of Montclair State University’s teacher education program is to educate teachers who understand how to prepare their students for democratic citizenship.
+- A major goal of Montclair State University’s teacher education program is to educate teachers who understand how to prepare their students for democratic citizenship.
 Democratic citizenship includes the ability to think critically and to play an active role in improving our society.
 Please review the Portrait of a Teacher.
 You will note that several of the standards in the Portrait focus on this important goal.
-For the Statement of Objectives, please focus on items 5 and 6 of the Portrait of a Teacher.
-In a cohesive essay of three to four double-spaced, typed pages, please write about items 5 or 6, addressing the following questions:
+For the Statement of Objectives, please write an essay of three to four double-spaced, typed pages and incorporate items 5 and 6 from the Portrait of a Teacher to address the following questions: